Godot Conflict Handling

 details.reason is currently base_version_mismatch for stale sync attempts.

-If you want to retry with local edits, build a fresh sync request from the new canonical version instead of resubmitting the stale payload blindly.
+If you want to retry with local edits, build a fresh sync request from the new cloud slot version instead of resubmitting the stale payload blindly.